irworkshop/accountability_datacleaning/R_campfin/mo/lobby/docs/mo_lob_reg.md

 #> 26 p_zip               <chr>    829 0.0931
 #> 27 p_relationship_from <dttm>  3999 0.449
 #> 28 p_relationship_to   <chr>    342 0.0384
 #> 29 p_year              <dbl>     23 0.00258
+#> 30 na_flag             <lgl>      2 0.000225
 ```

-It was not until 2007 that lobbyist were required to register every year.
-Prior to that a lobbyist could register and never have to register again.
+It was not until 2007 that lobbyist were required to register every
+year.
+Prior to that a lobbyist could register and never have to register
+again.

 #### Dates